Reporting rhythm story

 - The operating problem

-- Reporting was possible, but it arrived through too many steps, too much manual compilation, and too much hidden dependence on whoever understood the current workaround best.
+- Reporting arrived through too many steps and too much hidden dependence on whoever understood the workaround best.

 - What changed

-- The work tightened the reporting path, reduced unnecessary translation between systems and people, and rebuilt the review rhythm around what management actually needed to see regularly.
+- The work tightened the reporting path, reduced unnecessary translation, and rebuilt the review rhythm around what management actually needed to see.

 - Why it mattered